JetBrains/amper/docs/src/cli/provisioning.md

+---
+description: |
+  Part of Amper's philosophy is to avoid the hassle of setting up toolchains, including the JDK and Amper itself.
+This is why we recommend checking the Amper wrapper script into your project's root folder.
+---
 # Wrapper script & provisioning

 Part of Amper's philosophy is to avoid the hassle of setting up toolchains, including the JDK and Amper itself.